-Good mentors do more than just motivate, they help drive results.
+Great mentors do more than just motivate.
+They help (you) drive results.

-Trust me, I should know.
-With more than 14 years of experience playing basketball including club, college and, most recently, playing professionally in the Middle East, I know not only the significance of having good mentors but the growth that comes from these critical relationships.
+Trust me, I know.
+With more than 14 years of experience playing basketball, including playing pro in the Middle East, I know the significance of having good mentors.
+And I can’t overstate the growth that comes from these critical relationships.

-Not to mention, more than 80 percent of professionals on LinkedIn stated that they either wanted to have a mentor or wanted to be a mentor to others – which is why, in late 2017 LinkedIn launched their Career Advice portal.
-So, not only is mentorship good for business but people on both sides of the relationship – both those being mentored and those providing the mentoring – want it.
+Recently, 80% of people surveyed on LinkedIn stated they either wanted to have a mentor or wanted to be a mentor.
+In late 2017 LinkedIn launched their Career Advice portal.
+So, not only is mentoring good for business, but people on both sides of the relationship want it.

-In a world where things are constantly changing – especially in IT – it’s nice to have someone in your corner, someone who has already “been there and done that,” so to speak.
+In a world where things are constantly changing, it’s nice to have someone in your corner.
+Someone who’s already been there/done that.
 In the technology industry, where I’ve been applying my team-minded approach and dedication to continuous improvement and learning for nearly three years, the basics of what I learned and continue to teach in basketball still apply.

 Help.
 Guidance.
 Direction.